POETSII/tinsel/README.md

 required, to meet the semantics of the POLite library.

 **Limitations**.
-POLite provides several important features of the vertex-centric paradigm, but there are some limitations:

-1. *Static graphs*.
-One of the features of the Pregel framework is the ability for vertices to add and remove vertices and edges at runtime. %Currently, POLite only supports static graphs.

-2. *Flat multicast*.
-Multicasting is currently implemented by sending directly to each destination one-at-a-time.
+POLite provides several important features of the vertex-centric paradigm, but there are some limitations: (1) One of the features of the Pregel framework is the ability for vertices to add and remove vertices and edges at runtime -- but currently, POLite only supports static graphs; (2)  Multicasting is currently implemented by sending directly to each destination one-at-a-time.
 For large fan-outs, a hierarchical multicast (where messages get forked at intermediate stages along the way to the destinations) could reduce communication costs.

 ## A. DE5-Net Synthesis Report